 - B.A.
-(Economics) 1983 University of Virginia
+(Econ.)
+1983 University of Virginia

 - J.D.
-(Law) 1986 Tulane University School of Law
+(Law) 1986 Tulane Law School

-- LL.M (Admiralty) 1991 Tulane University School of Law
+- LL.M (Admiralty) 1991 Tulane Law School

-Richard J. Serpe has represented victims of toxic torts and environmental contamination across the country.
+Richard Serpe has represented victims of toxic torts and environmental contamination across the country.
 He has successfully tried lawsuits in state and federal courts.
 He has resolved lead poisoning cases for victims in Georgia, Missouri, North Carolina, Ohio, and Virginia.

 In 1999, he concluded actions for 90 families poisoned at the Abex Superfund site.
 Mr. Serpe represents the victims of brain damage from toxic and traumatic injuries.
 He has commissioned over 200 neuropsychological assessments to document the extent of brain injury and is highly experienced in demonstrating the extent of a victim’s loss.

-Attorney Richard Serpe has a Masters Degree (LLM) in maritime law from Tulane University School of Law, and has obtained the highest ranking (Proctor) from the Maritime Law Association of the United States.
+Attorney Richard Serpe has a Masters Degree (LLM) in maritime law from Tulane University School of Law and has obtained the highest ranking (Proctor) from the Maritime Law Association of the United States.
 He has successfully prosecuted cases under the Jones Act, bringing fair and just compensation to sailors who were injured while performing their duties.
 His main office is located just minutes from many of the major shipyards and ship repair companies in Norfolk.